Rachel Amber: Appearances

-As introduced in Life is Strange, Rachel's six-month long disappearance acts as the theme for the events of the story, which concludes with her dead body being found.
-Rachel is initially introduced as an affluent and popular student of Blackwell Academy who mysteriously vanishes without explanation.
-Rachel is stated to be the best friend of character Chloe Price and is implied to have had illicit romantic or sexual relationship with art teacher Mark Jefferson.
+Rachel is introduced in Life Is Strange as an affluent and popular yet enigmatic student of Blackwell Academy and the best friend of Chloe Price.

+Prior to the story's beginning, she mysteriously disappeared and has been so for six months.
+Her disappearance, which Price and Max Caulfield endeavour to solve, acts as a major plot element.
 Throughout the town of Arcadia Bay, missing persons posters depicting Rachel, including those put up by Price, are seen.
-Although many within the town initially dismiss concern about her situation, believing that she ran away from her parents to Los Angeles, it is gradually revealed through the investigation of Max Caulfield and Chloe that her disappearance was the result of malicious activity.
-Eventually, her body is discovered by Max and Chloe at the Arcadia Bay junkyard.
+Although many within the town initially dismiss concern about her situation, believing that she ran away from her parents to Los Angeles, it is gradually revealed through Caulfield and Price's investigation that her disappearance was the result of malicious activity.
+Eventually, her body is discovered by the two at the Arcadia Bay junkyard.
 It is revealed that she had been kidnapped by Jefferson and student Nathan Prescott, dying of a drug overdose.
-It is left ambiguous on who killed Rachel and whether her death was intentional, with Jefferson claiming she was killed by Prescott in an attempt to render her unconscious.
+It is left ambiguous as to who killed Rachel and whether her death was intentional, with Jefferson claiming she was killed by Prescott in an attempt to render her unconscious.
 However, it is established that Jefferson is an unreliable narrator, and other parts of the story seem to conversely suggest that Jefferson intentionally murdered her.
+Additionally, he is implied to have had an illicit romantic or sexual relationship with Rachel.

-The character is expanded upon in the prequel Life Is Strange: Before The Storm which is set three years before the original game, where she forms a relationship with Chloe, which is optionally romantic.
-A post-credit scene shows Chloe calling Rachel's phone seventeen times without a response.
+Rachel is developed further in the prequel Life Is Strange: Before The Storm, set three years before the original game, where she forms a relationship with Chloe, which is optionally romantic.
+A post-credit scene shows Chloe calling Rachel's phone seventeen times without a response, while multiple camera clicks are heard in the background.

+Comic series

 Rachel is one of the main characters in the Life Is Strange comic series, published by Titan Comics.
-The comic-book serves as a sequel to the video-game, taking place after the "Sacrifice Arcadia Bay" ending of the original game.
+The comic-book serves as a sequel to the video game, taking place after the "Sacrifice Arcadia Bay" ending of the original game.

+Television series

+In June 2026, Esther McGregor was cast as Rachel in the upcoming television adaptation of the 2015 video game for Amazon Prime Video.